wp-plugins/goodreviews/readme.txt

 3. The shortcode in a post

 == Changelog ==

+= 2.2.2 =
+* Added a button to the WordPress text editor to automatically insert the GoodReviews shortcode
+* Updated ready
+* Updated POT file

 = 2.2.1 =
 * Fixed a WP_DEBUG notice that could be displayed on WordPress content types that are not pages or posts